Call Us

 • ‘There’s negative stigma around this type of thing’ (20%)

-Given men are less likely to speak up in a medical setting, it makes them less likely to get the treatment they need when they are struggling.
+Given men are less likely to speak up in a medical setting, it makes them less likely to get the treatment they need when they're struggling.
 Men have been shown to be less willing to report symptoms of depression - which some see as one explanation for why women are more regularly diagnosed with mental health conditions.

 Substance abuse

 Alcohol and depression are inextricably linked.
 People will often drink excessively in order to self-medicate when they're suffering from symptoms of depression or anxiety.
-Despite feeling more relaxed in the short term, alcohol is a depressant that, over time, will make symptoms worse.
+Despite feeling more relaxed in the short-term, alcohol is a depressant that, over time, will make symptoms worse.
 The Centre for Disease Control and Prevention (CDC) reports that 7% of men have an alcohol use disorder, compared to 4% of women.

 Financial pressures

 When pressures in your life are especially intense, many of the reasons above play a role that makes men more vulnerable to suicide.
 Our survey of 1,000 men put work pressures (32%) and financial pressures (31%) as the two biggest issues negatively affecting men's mental health.
 Again, gender roles may be relevant.
-Men have a tendency to view themselves as a failure if they are not able to provide for their families.
+Men have a tendency to view themselves as a failure if they aren't able to provide for their families.
 During financial downturns, the BBC reports that rates of suicide increase, making men more at risk if they lose their job during a recession.

 If you, or someone you know, is having suicidal thoughts: